State and Local Salary History Bans

 - Massachusetts – all employers in the state

-- Michigan – all state agencies, as established through executive order
+- Michigan – all state agencies, as established through executive order; salary history bans are prohibited in the state

 - New Jersey – all employers in the state